baudekin/BayesianReasoningExamples/README.md

         http://127.0.0.1:8888/lab?token=9d1c86a3db231e4a4dcd677b93e377711ba4f9dd19537f63
 ```

 Cut and past one of the URLs into you browser.
-Then you should see Juypter Lab with a SmokeTest notebook.
+Then you should see jupyter Lab with a SmokeTest notebook.
 Make sure the notebook executes without errors.

 ## Jupyter Lab Docker Container